johnoconnor0/johnoconnor0/profile/readme.md

 I'm always interested in discussing:
 - Enterprise software architecture and integration challenges
 - Cloud infrastructure and scalability solutions
-- Technical SEO and performance optimization strategies
+- Technical SEO and performance optimisation strategies
 - Business opportunities and consulting engagements

 **Get in touch:**